Porsche Panamera hatchback - Reliability & safety

 The Porsche Panamera is a very expensive car, and this means it’s unlikely to sell in large enough numbers to be put through Euro NCAP crash-testing.
-The Panamera also didn't feature in our latest Driver Power customer satisfaction survey.
-Still, the Panamera comes laden with safety equipment and Porsche has a strong reputation for durability.
+The Panamera also didn't feature in our latest Driver Power customer satisfaction survey, but Porsche as a brand came in a remarkable first place overall in 2023.
+The Panamera comes laden with safety equipment and Porsche has a strong reputation for durability.

 Porsche Panamera reliability